-"Research has shown that [drinking caffeine] before exercise can enhance athletic performance," Jim White, RD, ACSM, dietitian, personal trainer, and owner of Jim White Fitness & Nutrition Studios tells us in What to Drink Before a Workout for Optimal Fat Loss.
+"Research has shown that [drinking caffeine] before exercise can enhance athletic performance," Jim White, RD, ACSM, dietitian, personal trainer, and owner of Jim White Fitness & Nutrition Studios previously told us.
 Plus, a study published in the journal Sports Medicine reveals that the natural energy source can help you train stronger for longer in workouts ranging from 60 seconds to even two hours.
 Just remember to skip the added sugar and creamer in your coffee to avoid packing pounds onto your frame.

 You likely keep almonds stocked in your pantry because they're brimming with healthy fats that keep you slim and satiated.
 So what if we told you that swapping your sugary pre-workout snack with your favorite nut can help skyrocket your workout's effectiveness?
 According to a study in the Journal of the International Society of Sports Nutrition, popping about 2.6 ounces of whole almonds increased cyclists' endurance performance and improved oxygen utilization more than cookies did.
 Researchers suspect that almonds' nutrients arginine and quercetin may contribute to these fat-burning effects.